tominal/portfolio/README.md

 For the front end:

-Change the .env settings to match your setup.
+Change the config/prod.env.js settings to match your setup.

 ```npm i && npm run build```